Yahushua [Jesus] is the only human in recorded history whose grave is empty! (sure, He and

 I have read that all of the disciples of Yahushua stated that He was so perfect in obeying the Law that He was the only person in history who the Messiyah was able to merge with.
 Because He thoroughly fulfilled the Law, both physically and spiritually, He became One with the Word (Logos, Messiyah).
 This occurred at His BAPTISM, when He was an adult capable of deciding right from wrong, not at His conception nor birth.
 This is supposedly the witness of all the "church fathers" before Constantine ruined everything (presumably - I was not there).

-Scripture says The Word (later to become the Messiyah) was the first thing Yahweh created, before He created the universe.
+Scripture says The Word (later to become our Savior) was the first thing Yahweh created, before He created the universe.
 (Revelation 3:14 the beginning of the creation of Yahweh:) He is the only begotten

 "Son" of Yahweh.
 He was perfect when He was a spirit, yet He gave up that eternal life in order to become one with a human, Yahushua.
 Humans were created as lower beings than the malaks [angels], so choosing a human life would be a definite step downwards.
 It would also mean that the Word was now mortal.
 So He was perfect as a human, and His faith in Yahweh was rewarded when Yahweh the Father raised Him from the grave.
 He is the only person in history whose grave is empty!
 And that is so well-documented that it must be a fact.